tanner-johnson2718/A-Car/README.md

 - [X] Get IMU gyros and other on board sensors up
 - [ ] Control a DC motor with the board
 - [ ] Control a servo with the board
-- [ ] Control a rotary encoder with the board

 # Control Interface
 - [X] Fork and modify mjpg-streamer so only web cam is displayed
-- [ ] Also display on board imu sensor data on hosted web page
+- [ ] Also display on board imu sensor data
 - [ ] Send controller inputs to board and display on web page
-- [ ] Some extra data to be displayed eventually: signal strength, dropped packets, battery life and discharge, power consuption, ... definetly more can be added here.

 # Vehicle Operation and Integration Tasks
 - [ ] ... todo .. get board and RC car to interoperate